 - Damaging soil or rock, and extraction of earth material or minerals.

 - Killing, catching or disturbing wild vertebrates, or damaging their nests.

 - Catching or collecting invertebrates.

 - The most important equipment when hiking are a knife, matches, a map and compass.
 They should be taken along even on the shortest day trips in addition to food and drink.
-Further information on equipment and hiking for example from the Outdoor Guide on Luontoon.fi website or from hiking books.
+You can find more detailed information on equipment and hiking for example from the Outdoor Guide on Luontoon.fi website or from hiking books.

 - Make use of the good, comprehensive network of huts in the national park when planning a hike.
 In the off-season there is usually room in the huts, but if you want to guarantee yourself a sleeping place, make a reservation for a reservable hut or turf hut or keep a tent with you.

-- The huts usually have a water bucket and scoop, a waste bucket, guest book, fire alarm.
-The hut's folder contains e.g. instructions on how to use equipment and how to behave in the hut.
+- The hut's folder contains e.g. instructions on how to use equipment and how to behave in the hut.
 Mark down your name and route in the guest books.
 In emergencies these markings can be vital.

 - The weather may change rapidly on the fells.
 A quickly forming fog or blizzard may cause dangerous situations.